strzibny/formatted-money/README.md

 ## Object scope and limitations

-FormattedMoney provides a simple way to present stored Integer money values saved as cents and to a way to parse is back from user input.
+FormattedMoney provides a simple way to present stored Integer money values saved as cents and a way to parse it back from user input.

 Unfortunatelly support for custom number of *cents* nor Indian formatting is supported ATM.